enketo/blog/_posts/2015-05-19-install-enketo.md

 The location of the keys is _~/.ssh_.

-#### More details:

-More detailed instructions for OS X, Linux users can be found [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2?refcode=9e43ccb8961a) (step 1 and 2 only) and for Windows users [here](https://docs.joyent.com/jpc/getting-started-with-your-joyent-cloud-account/generating-an-ssh-key/generating-an-ssh-key-manually/manually-generating-your-ssh-key-in-windows) (only the section: _"Generating an SSH Key"_).
+More detailed instructions can be found [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2?refcode=9e43ccb8961a) (step 1 and 2 only)

 ### 3. Create a Server

-For this tutorial, we are going to use Ubuntu 16.04 on a DigitalOcean server (aka a _droplet_).
+For this tutorial, we are going to use Ubuntu 18.04 on a DigitalOcean server (aka a _droplet_).
 DigitalOcean provides the best bang for the buck when looking at CPU speed and CPU cores, both of which are the key criteria for Enketo Express performance.
 Their user interface is refreshingly well designed too.
 The tutorial should be quite similar for other VPS providers from section 4 onwards.
 If you do not have a DigitalOcean account yet, create one using [this referral link](https://m.do.co/c/9e43ccb8961a) to get a $10 credit.

 #### Add your public key to your DigitalOcean account